-Reducing food waste is a priority of the Food Law and Policy Clinic at Harvard Law School (FLPC), which is a national leader on providing research and cutting edge policy recommendations to reduce the waste of healthy, wholesome foods.
+Reducing food waste is a priority of the https://chlpi.org/food-law-and-policy, which is a national leader on providing research and cutting edge policy recommendations to reduce the waste of healthy, wholesome foods.
 This summer, FLPC co-hosted (with the U.S. Environmental Protection Agency, Massachusetts Department of Environmental Protection, and Recycling Works in Massachusetts) a national conference on reducing food waste.
 The Reduce and Recover: Save Food for People conference convened more than 350 entrepreneurs, practitioners, policymakers, and enthusiasts from around the country to further a public dialogue on reaching the U.S. Environmental Protection Agency and U.S. Department of Agriculture’s national food waste reduction goal of 50% by 2030.
 The event was held at Harvard Law School, and FLPC worked closely with Restaurant Associates, as well as Sustainable America, an environmental nonprofit, to source rescued food so that almost all of the meals served at the conference—nearly 1,000 meals in total—were made from rescued food.

 Through the combined efforts of the Food Law and Policy Clinic, Harvard Law School’s Sustainability Manager, Restaurant Associates, and Food for Free, HLS piloted the first food donation on campus at the 2016 Commencement lunch.
 The pilot successfully donated 900 meals to families in need within the community.
 The successes of the Reduce and Recover conference and the pilot program led FLPC, Restaurant Associates, and the Harvard Law School Administration to work together in the interceding months to arrange the food donation pilot program with Food for Free as an ongoing program at HLS.